Reconstruction of $f(R)$ lagrangian from a massive scalar field: Power Law Self-Interaction

 The coefficients are defined as

-$C_{1}$ and $C_{2}$ are constants of integration.
+where $C_{1}$ and $C_{2}$ are constants of integration.
 The other parameters are sensitive over the self-interaction potential, i.e., the exponent $n$ in the $\frac{dV}{d\phi}$ term.
-As one can clearly see, the exact form of $f(R)$ depends heavily on the choice of the self-interaction potential.
-Here we present some specific cases where real solution of $f(R)$ could be written in closed form.
+A particular example of reconstructed $f(R)$ model would be for an inverse power law potential, for example, $n = -4$ gives after solving Eq. (\ref{Mequation1})